KevinMitchell-OSWP-CISSP/EmberScale-Enhanced/README.md

 EmberScale is a comprehensive reverse engineering tool that integrates advanced AI capabilities with Ghidra for enhanced binary analysis, vulnerability assessment, and security research.
 The tool leverages Anthropic's Claude AI models and the latest Agent Skills API to provide specialized analysis workflows, automated document generation, and intelligent reverse engineering assistance.

+**Built on the Foundation of [Decyx](https://github.com/philsajdak/decyx)**: EmberScale is an enhanced and expanded version of the original Decyx project by [philsajdak](https://github.com/philsajdak).
+We extend our deepest gratitude to the original Decyx team for creating the foundational AI-powered Ghidra extension that inspired this project.
+The core concepts, API integration patterns, and user experience principles from Decyx have been instrumental in developing EmberScale's advanced capabilities.

 **Repository**: [https://github.com/KevinMitchell-OSWP-CISSP/EmberScale-Enhanced](https://github.com/KevinMitchell-OSWP-CISSP/EmberScale-Enhanced)

 ## Key Features